drivechain-project/drivechain.info/faq/index.md

 They have several drawbacks when compared to drivechain.

-First: the benefits of rollups are much lower.
+First: the scalability increase is much lower.

 Rollup's increase in onboarding capacity is capped.
 See an example of capped-ness [here](https://bitcoinrollups.org/#section-1-an-introduction-to-validity-rollups):